prernaa7/AI-Web-Scraper/README.md

 # AI-Web-Scraper

-An AI-powered web scraper built with Python, Selenium, BeautifulSoup, LangChain, and more!
+An AI-powered web scraper built with Python, Selenium, BeautifulSoup, LangChain, Streamlit, and Ollama

 # Features